luffina/UniLifehub/README.md

 - **Study Planner**: A dedicated tool for planning your studies effectively, complete with scheduling features and reminders to keep you on track.
 - **Study Buddies**: Find and connect with like-minded study buddies based on courses, interests, or study habits to foster collaboration and improve learning.
 - **University Events Forum**: Discover and post events happening at your university, from academic workshops to social gatherings and student organization meetings.
+- **Open Forum**: A common platform to post and discuss what's happening on campus.
+Share your thoughts, ask questions, and stay updated on current events at your university.
 - **Important Links**: A convenient page with all the essential university-related links, such as learning portals, library resources, course registrations, and more for easy access.
+- **FitU**: Tailored workout plans for students to help you stay fit and active, with quick and efficient exercises that fit into a busy schedule.
+- **Campus Resources**: A gateway to essential resources such as the **Career Centre**, **Global Opportunities**, **Job Shop**, **Student Life**, and **GradConnection**.
+Each section navigates to the corresponding university websites for further exploration.

 ## Tech Stack

-- **Frontend**: Built with **React** for a fast and responsive user experience.
-React allows dynamic interactions and real-time updates on the platform.
+- **Frontend**: Built with React for a fast and responsive user experience, allowing dynamic interactions and real-time updates.
-- **Backend**: Developed using **Node.js** for server-side logic, APIs, and managing user sessions, ensuring a robust, scalable backend.
+- **Backend**: Developed using Node.js for server-side logic, APIs, and managing user sessions, ensuring a robust, scalable backend.
 - **Flask**: A lightweight Python-based framework used to run the recommendation model (`Model.py`) for predicting student buddy similarity.
 - **Database**: (Optional) Although this version of the app currently stores data in-memory, future updates will integrate a persistent database (e.g., MongoDB or PostgreSQL).